Deep in the storm zone of northern Japan

 Ability Requirements

-✔ You maintain a continuous pace riding in trees
+✔ You maintain a fast, consistent pace through trees

-✔ You can safely navigate around hazards, i.e. trees, open creeks, tree wells, holes etc.
+✔ You can safely navigate around hazards like trees, creeks, tree wells, and holes

 Pace